Hazel Simmons-McDonald: Writing

-Simmons-McDonald has written both academic works on linguistics in education and works of poetry.
-She has published both poems and fiction in periodicals including The Malahat Review, The Literary Review, Poui, Calabash, and BIM.
+Simmons-McDonald wrote both academic works on linguistics in education and works of poetry.
+She published both poems and fiction in periodicals including The Malahat Review, The Literary Review, Poui, Calabash, and BIM.

-She co-edited the educational anthologies A World of Poetry and A World of Prose with Mark McWatt in 1994 and for subsequent editions.
+She co-edited the educational anthologies A World of Poetry and A World of Prose with Mark McWatt in 1994 and worked on subsequent editions.

 Her first collection of poems, titled Silk Cotton and Other Trees, was published in 2004.
 Her poem "Parasite" appeared in the Oxford Book of Caribbean Verse the following year.
 Simmons-McDonald's poetry is sometimes characterized by Christian themes.

+In 2021, Simmons-McDonald published her first short story collection, Shabine and Other Stories.
+Critic John Robert Lee wrote that the stories feature elements of "creole magical realism."

-Recognition
+Recognition and death

 In 2011, Simmons-McDonald was named an officer of the Order of the British Empire for "services to education and educational leadership."
+In 2022, she was awarded the St. Lucia Cross for her contributions to education and the study of Creole.

+She died in 2025, in Barbados, at age 78.